janosh/blog/content/posts/2019-03-19~google-maps+react-hooks/google-maps+react-hooks.md

 export default React.memo(Map, shouldUpdate)
 ```

 [`React.memo`](https://reactjs.org/docs/hooks-faq.html#how-do-i-implement-shouldcomponentupdate) shallowly compares props and only rerenders a function component if the comparison returns false.
 It's the function component equivalent to `PureComponent` for class components.
-For components that receive objects, arrays and functions as props which can be referentially different on every render, the default behavior of shallow prop comparison can be overriden by passing a custom comparison function as second argument.
+For components that receive objects, arrays and functions as props which can be referentially different on every render, the default behavior of shallow prop comparison can be overridden by passing a custom comparison function as second argument.
 It takes the next and previous props as input and returns true if the update should be skipped or false if the component should rerender.

 The above `shouldUpdate` function uses the `functions` and `omit` utilities imported from [`lodash`](https://lodash.com) to first identify and remove all (top-level) functions from `prevProps` and `nextProps` (in the above example, this only handles the `onMount` function but you may use additional functions in the future that would automatically be handled correctly by `shouldUpdate`).
 It then deep-compares the remaining props using `isEqual` followed by comparing the string representations of all omitted functions.
 If both comparisons return true, it skips the rerender and the user gets to keep the map's current position and zoom level.